rgederin/java-functional/README.md

 **Characteristics of Impure functions**

-* The return value of the impure func­tions does not solely depend on its arguments Hence, if you call the impure func­tions with the same set of argu­ments, you might get the dif­fer­ent return values For exam­ple, Math.random(), Date.now()
+* The return value of the impure func­tions does not solely depend on its arguments Hence, if you call the impure functions with the same set of argu­ments, you might get the dif­fer­ent return values For exam­ple, Math.random(), Date.now()
 * They may have any side effects like net­work or data­base calls
 * They may mod­ify the argu­ments which are passed to them